LiveHelperChat/doc/docs/install.md

 chmod -R 755 cache/
 ```

-After that you should see something like his
+After that, you should see something like this:

 ​![](/img/install/install-step-1.png)

-Now just give permission to write to required folders/files
+Now, just grant permission to write to the required folders/files.

 ```shell script
 chmod 755 settings/